Depression is just a word to those until they experience it. Then it’s hell.

 That’s not a healthy, normal way to live.
 Ups and downs happen.
 I think I’m referring to the general mindset of our country that feels compelled to medicate every negative feeling, or every feeling for that matter, negative or positive!
 Take a pill for this feeling, take one for that, before you know it, you’re on a medication merry-go-round.

 Studies have repeatedly shown a direct correlation to healthy levels of vitamin D and happy moods, specifically with SAD (Seasonal Affective Disorder).
-I would be more than happy to give you a month’s supply of my special brand of vitamin D in olive oil, if you’d cover the bubble mailer and shipping.
-CLICK HERE to get 30 days of vitamin D for free.

 That said, there are people who are truly depressed and suppressing non-stop urges to harm themselves.
 Those people need to be cared for lovingly, gently and with all appropriate therapies available.
 If that includes prescribed medicine, then so be it.
 It would be indicated and life-saving potentially in my opinion.
 Today’s article is really for YOU, or for the care-givers that watch over these people.